 We offer Genius™ 3D mammography technology.
 The mammogram pictures are taken in a way that allows the radiologist to view them in thin “slices.”
 Because the radiologist can examine each slice, he or she is able to see your breast tissues more clearly.
-Getting a 3D mammogram adds a few more seconds to your screening.

 Breast Screening Guidelines

 We recommend that all women ages 40 and older should have access to mammography, as annual screening mammography saves the most lives.
 We recommend annual clinical breast exams by a health care provider.
 Women should know how their breasts normally look and feel and tell their provider about any changes right away.
 As always, we strongly encourage all women to talk with their doctors or other providers about the risks and benefits of breast cancer screening, including the possible need for additional testing.
 Together with their providers, women should develop a screening schedule that is appropriate for their values and individual health histories.

 Breast Density and Mammograms

 Breast density refers to the ratio of the fat, connective and glandular tissues that make up your breasts.
 Whether or not your breasts are predominantly made up of dense tissues can only be determined on mammogram images, and it is different for different women.
 For more than half of women older than age 40, dense breast tissue will show up on a mammogram.